davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

   - It has one field: a `Turtle` object named `pen`.
   - It has a default constructor that first instantiates `pen`, then sets the `pen`'s color to black, and lowers the `pen` for drawing.
   - Let's write a quick-and-dirty method to test out the Turtle.
 Let's name it `drawTriangle`.
-It returns nothing, but takes a `double sideLength` as input.
+It returns nothing, but takes a `double edgeLength` as input.
 Your code should navigate the pen to draw an equilateral triangle, i.e., same length on all sides (see below)

     <center><img src="figures/triangle.png" width="150px" /></center>